 Travel broadens the mind and perhaps entertains it as well.
 If your dog enjoys car rides, that’s a method to ensure they get some fresh air and new smells without overexerting themselves.
 If they’re small enough to fit in a stroller, take them for a promenade.
 Preferably tethered or enclosed so they’re not tempted to jump out.
 If they’re on the bigger side, a wagon is always an option.
 Mr. N doesn’t weigh very much so he’s pretty easy to carry in my arms.
 I took him to boutiques and fairs and festivals.
 Crowds were a plus so he wasn’t tempted to wriggle and try to walk.
 He knows the danger of careless passerby feet.

 Nosework is an excellent passive sport.
 Many people use it as a sport for their “retired” dogs who are no longer up to more strenuous activities such as agility or obedience.
 It’s easy to strew a few treats around the house and let the dog sniff it out.
 Make sure the hides are not up too high or in a location where they would be tempted to be too agile.
-If your dog has learned how to pair odor with rewards, they can sniff out (birch, anise, clove are typically used for competition) or other sundries.
+If your dog has learned how to pair odor with rewards, they can sniff out essential oils (birch, anise, clove are typically used for competition) or other sundries.
 I’ve experimented with various things including finding cash, electronics (detection dogs can be trained to find hidden hard drives, thumb drives and cell phones) and human scent.
 Search and rescue dogs train on teeth, tissue and blood.
 I saved the boyfriend’s wisdom tooth for training purposes (yes, he’s weirded out by this).

 If you don’t want to use drugs, there are a variety of natural calming treats on the market.
 If those aren’t working, ask the vet for sedatives.
 It’s better to have the dog be drugged and drowsy for a few days than risk more surgery.
 That means more time and money at the vet, more recovery time and and even more drugs.
 We had to resort to upping Mr. N’s pain medication (which has a sedating effect) on veterinary advice because he just could not settle and was ready to leap to his feet every time I moved, thinking we were going to do something.